 Always paste the link to the slides to the meeting’s chat and keep them in a central location.
 Don’t paste the PPT itself for the reasons described above.

-Finally, if you can record the meeting, even 1h meetings can be seen by other people in half the time if they jump around and get the information they need.
+Finally, if you can record the meeting, even one hour can be seen by others in half the time if they jump around and get the information they need.
 Also, it’s a good way to generate meeting notes automatically.

-Finally, Microsoft also provides a meeting recap with a transcript and recording that are useful not only for the people who were there but also for the people that were not there.
+Finally, Microsoft also provides a meeting recap with a transcript and recording that are useful not only for the people who were there but also for those who were not there.

 After the meeting

-Some people forget that the chat is there and is created for the meeting and after the meeting.
+Some people forget that the chat is created for and after the meeting.
 It doesn’t go away.
 The chat will keep the history of all I’ve mentioned above, but also:

 - if you record the meeting, it will contain the link to the video.